MLHale/CYBR8950/projects/milestone1.md

 ## CYBR4580/8950 Project Milestone 1: Requirements analysis and planning (Project Proposal Stage)

 ### Due Date
-September 17th by class time
+February 13 by class time

 **Submit a GitHub repo link to canvas**
 **Add Dr. Hale as a collaborator on your GitHub Repo**